BirdiePeep/CppCSharpBridge/README.md

 # Interface Files

 These files define what and how you want to bridge between the languages.
 They are very C++/C# like as to make translating classes simple.
-Below is a simple example of how the bridging of a c++ class might look.
+Below is a simple example of how the bridging of a c++ class looks.

 ```
 class Clock